giturra/challenge_mle/docs/challenge.md

 on:
   push:
     branches:
-      - develop  # Trigger this workflow on pushes to the 'develop' branch
+      - main  # Trigger this workflow on pushes to the 'main' branch

 jobs:
   deploy: